 My favourite novel by José Saramago so far tells the story of Ricardo Reis, a doctor and a poet, who returns to Portugal in 1936 after a long period living in Brazil.
 The main character has the same name and is inspired by one of the many heteronyms created by Fernando Pessoa.
 In the book, Ricardo Reis arrives in Lisbon, after the death of his friend Fernando Pessoa, at the beginning of the Portuguese fascist regime.
 But there are also mentions to the political situation in other European countries, namely to the Spanish Civil War and the rise of Nazism.

 Atonement by Ian McEwan

-Atonement takes place during three time periods, one of them being the years in which the Second World War ravaged in Europe.
+Atonement takes place during three time periods, one of them being the years when the Second World War was ravaging Europe.
 The story starts in 1935 when Briony, a young girl from a privileged family, is rehearsing a play.
 Her misinterpretation of the relationship between her older sister, Cecilia, and Robbie has terrible consequences.

 Livro by José Luís Peixoto